SSWConsulting/SSW.Rules.Content/rules/disaster-recoverry-downtime/rule.md

 created: 2021-10-11T00:20:18.145Z
 guid: 0668c3fd-3946-42cc-8712-80a46712162d
 ---
 At some point every business will experience a catastrophic incident.
-At these times it is important to track the disaster, analyze the downtime and learn from the experience.
+At these times it is important to have a plan that explains who to contact, the priority of restore and how to restore services.

 At the time of a disaster, you should have a few objectives established and measure some results - The objectives are **RPO** (Recovery Point Objective) and **RTO** (Recovery Time Objective); and the measurements to take are **RPA** (Recovery Point Actual) and **RTA** (Recovery Time Actual).